v-mondo/BaSP-A2022-Etapa-1/README.md

 ## About this project :

-This project was asigned by Radium Rocket's staff, they teach us the bootcamp that company provides, which provides information an knowledge about IT development technologies.
+This project was asigned by Radium Rocket's staff, they teach us the bootcamp that this company provides, which includes information an knowledge about IT development technologies.

-In this stage we have to develop the html structure of the landing page we worked last week.

-## Tools used :
+## Tools used for this project :
 ```
 1. Visual Studio Code (Text editor)